Skip to content

 Using the fscanf() function is straightforward.
 Here are the steps to follow:

-1. Open the file you want to read from using the fopen() function in read-only mode.
+1. Open the file you want to read from using the fopen() function in read-only mode, and verify it returned a valid resource.

 4. Close the file using the fclose() function.